-- During the years ended December 31, 2016 and 2015, the Company recorded net transfers of ClearPoint reusable components having an aggregate net book value of \$55,963 and \$94,751, respectively, from loaned systems, which are included in property and equipment in the accompanying consolidated balance sheets, to inventory. - Costs, amounting to \$74,000 and \$138,747, were incurred and unpaid at December 31, 2016 and 2015, respectively, in connection with the Company's 2016 and 2015 private placements (see Note 7), are included in accounts payable and were charged to stockholders' deficit in the accompanying December 31, 2016 and 2015 consolidated balance sheets. - As discussed in Note 6: - On June 30, 2016, the fair value of derivatives, amounting to \$72,289 and arising from the First Amendments (as defined in Note 6) entered into with certain note holders, was established as a liability with a corresponding charge to stockholders' equity. - On September 2, 2016, certain notes payable, accounted for as derivatives, were converted into shares of the Company's common stock, and related warrants with down round price protection and accounted for as derivatives, were assigned a fixed strike price.
-As a result, derivative liabilities were reduced by \$1,207,813, with a corresponding amount being recorded as an increase to stockholders' equity. - Exercise of a warrant accounted for as a derivative resulted in a \$37,672 reduction in the balance of derivative liabilities and a corresponding increase to stockholders' equity.
+- During the year ended December 31, 2017 the Company recorded net transfers of ClearPoint reusable components having an aggregate net book value of \$29,121 from inventory to loaned systems, which are included in property and equipment in the accompanying consolidated balance sheets.
+During the year ended December 31, 2016, the Company recorded net transfers of ClearPoint reusable components having an aggregate net book value of \$55,963 from loaned systems to inventory. - Costs, amounting to \$74,000, were incurred and unpaid at December 31, 2016, respectively, in connection with the Company's 2016 private placement (see Note 6), are included in accounts payable and were charged to stockholders' deficit in the accompanying December 31, 2016 consolidated balance sheet. - As discussed in Note 7: - On June 30, 2016, the fair value of derivatives, amounting to \$72,289 and arising from the June 2016 Amendments (as defined in Note 5) entered into with certain note holders, was established as a liability with a corresponding charge to stockholders' equity. - On September 2, 2016, certain notes payable, accounted for as derivatives, were converted into shares of the Company's common stock, and related warrants with down round price protection and accounted for as derivatives, were assigned a fixed strike price.
+As a result, derivative liabilities were reduced by \$1,207,813, with a corresponding amount being recorded as an increase to stockholders' equity. - During the years ended December 31, 2017 and 2016, exercise of warrants accounted for as derivatives resulted in reductions in the balance of derivative liabilities and corresponding increases to stockholders' equity amounting to \$10,659 and \$37,672, respectively.